iswarmondal/REST_Go/README.md

 # REST_Go

-This is the repo where I learn how to create a REST API using Golang
+This is the repo where I learn how to create a REST API using Golang and Gin